 8. Paper-based microbial fuel cells for self-powered sustainable disease monitoring

-The maximum mentee to mentor ratio is 10:1; most mentors will work with fewer students based upon specificity of topic interests (mentors will only work with students in applicable fields of science).
+The mentee to mentor ratio is 10:1 or less; most mentors will work with fewer students based upon specificity of topic interests (mentors will only work with students in applicable fields of science).

 Yes, we will host virtual group laboratory meetings and social activities weekly to ensure bonding between our students as well as between our students and mentors/Dr. McCalla.
 We're designing our program with your well-being in mind!
 Team activities and laboratory meetings will include a review of research topics, collaboration about project goals and data analyses, and presentation practices, social events are TBA (let us know if you have any ideas!).
 The number of students in a group will be determined by the number of students working with a given group of mentors in a similar field of science.

-All teaching sessions will be recorded and will be available throughout the 4-week period.
+All teaching sessions will be recorded and will be available for a brief amount of time to review coursework.
 Students should attend office hours to review difficult concepts, as needed.